flutter/website/src/docs/deployment/ios.md

 ## Release your app on TestFlight

 [TestFlight][] allows developers to push their apps to internal and external testers.
-In this optional step, you'll release your build on TestFlight.
+This optional step covers releasing your build on TestFlight.

 1. Navigate to the TestFlight tab of your app's application details page on [App Store Connect][appstoreconnect_login].